lightbend/mesos-spark-integration-tests/mesos-docker/README.md

 -e "MESOS_CONTAINERIZERS=docker,mesos" \
 -e "MESOS_LOG_DIR=/var/log" \
 ```
-As it is clear ports are auto allocated and there is no need to change.
+As it is clear mesos master/slave bind ports are auto allocated and there is no need to change.
 Resources are overriden if specified at the command line by default.

 ## Using the cluster